 Artists have always been influenced by their environment, so art often reflects its time and place.
 Design, which is another word for composition, has changed with times and places since the first small sculptures and cave paintings.
-Of course, in the beginning those who made the first fertility goddesses and paintings of animals were probably not thinking of design in the way that we do now.
+Of course, in the beginning those who made the first fertility goddesses and cave paintings of animals were probably not thinking of design in the way that we do now.
 It seems from looking at the cave paintings that the painters took advantage of the natural concavities and convexities of the cave walls, to draw their bison and other animal forms.
 Design also often follows function - so, the cave paintings probably were done a certain way to suit the makers' purposes, whether spiritual or hunting, or both.

 One of the first major civilizations to codify design elements was the Egyptian.
-These wall paintings were done in the service of the Pharoahs, and followed a rigid code of signs, visual rules and meanings to that end.
+Their wall paintings were done in the service of the Pharoahs, and followed a rigid code of signs, visual rules and meanings to that end.
 Art made prior to what we consider the beginning of western civilization has usually been called "primitive," meaning that the artists were not artistically trained in a formal sense until perhaps two centuries prior to the birth of Christ.
 Even now, artists who have not received specialized artistic training are referred to as primitive, or self-taught, like Grandma Moses.
 Up until the Greek civilization began, "art" served other purposes than aesthetic, i.e., religious or hunting.
 Art has served other masters up until our time, also, in the service of the churches from the Middle Ages through the Renaissance; and of various political powers even well into the 20th century.
 This 'primitive' (an unfortunate term) art possesses certain common characteristics, such as the absence of linear perspective, which results in a flat space, whether in the work of Grandma Moses or in Persian miniatures of the 16th century.
 Linear perspective was developed before and during the Renaissance, so before the Renaissance, and after in many individuals and societies, there was no attempt to create the illusion of depth in paintings.
 These artists tend to create images based on what they know, like children usually do, and not as much on what they see.
 Objects generally do not decrease in size as they are farther away; there is little overlapping of forms to indicate position in space; to indicate further locations in space, forms are often placed vertically on top of one another.
 There is no foreshortening of figures, for instance, in Egyptian friezes; all of the figures are seen in profile - even the feet of a figure facing front are seen from the side, contrary to anatomy.
 There is little shading to indicate three dimensions; the composition is based on a flat pattern, or other two-dimensional design.
 Images were not drawn from life - but rather from memory or preconceived methods of constructing an image.
 The purpose is to tell a "story," or promote a political or religious point of view, often, rather than involve purely aesthetic considerations, or, to decorate a functional object, as in crafts.

 Oriental art also has a tradition of a flat surface, without the use of linear perspective, such as Chinese and Japanese painting, which is based more on non-naturalistic premises, such as contemplation and internal realities, rather than external appearances.
 Partly from the influence of Japanese art in the 19th century, western art since about 1890 has returned to the primacy of the flat surface in painting, though often in variations of flatness, getting away from linear perspective and the illusion of depth.
-The monolithic monuments of ancient times, from Stonehenge to Easter Island heads, were probably built for other concerns than artistic - again, perhaps spiritual, or for calendar or seasonal purposes.
+The monolithic monuments of ancient times, from Stonehenge to Easter Island heads, were probably built for other concerns than artistic - again, perhaps spiritual (related to ancestors) purposes.
 They have a power, mystery and a timeless quality which influence many artists of our time, who perhaps long for an expression of eternity, rather than getting caught up in the overwhelming temporal reality.
 Robert Smithson created artworks from arrangements of large natural elements, like rocks and bodies of water, into spiral and other primal forms, in the 1960's and '70's.
 This type of art is called earth art; the works themselves are called earth works.

 The Greeks were the next major civilization after the Egyptians, who became concerned with anatomical accuracy in their sculpture, as well as the presentation of the ideal.
 At this time, wall paintings became more concerned with painterly values, and less with ideological constraints, and began to represent three dimensions in figures, though often in a decorative manner.
 (Decorative is a term which connotes a flat space, and generally is used as a criticism in fine art, when the image is too similar to, say, wallpaper - too concerned with prettiness, too regular, too shallow physically and emotionally, etc., and better suited for interior decorating or craft, where the primary concern is normally harmony, rather than the more substantive demands of fine art.)
 The Greek aesthetic dealt with order, reason, harmony, and the ideal, and these virtues developed into the forms of their sculpture, which is sheer perfection, based on the forms of nature.
 Roman art was based on much of Greek art, and continued a similar tradition, with Roman painting more concerned with representations of figures from life - more three-dimensional, more individual, and with more emphasis on modeling in the figures (shading of lights and darks), and the beginning of landscape and still life painting, with more depiction of volume and space.

-An idea perhaps originating with the Greeks was the Golden Section.
+An idea perhaps originating with the Greeks was the Golden Section (or Ratio).
 This was an aesthetic and mathematical idea concerning divine proportion, the golden rectangle, and golden proportion.
-A rectangle was said to be most pleasing to the eye when it possessed a certain ratio of width to height; the mathematical ratio of 0.618:1.
+A rectangle was said to be most pleasing to the eye when it possessed a certain ratio of width to height: the mathematical ratio of 0.618:1.
 Examples of Greek architecture are thought to have contained this 'divine' ratio, as well as their conception of anatomical relationships, for instance, from the top of hair to eyes, and from the eyes to the chin of the 'perfect' face.
 The idea of the golden section continued into the Renaissance, where Italian thinkers expanded the idea.
 I am hardly a mathematician, but basically, you have a line, A to B; and line AB is divided at point C, so that the ratio of the two parts of AB, the smaller to the larger, is the same as the ratio of the larger part (CB) to the whole, AB.
 And this relationship is mathematically expressed as 0.618:1.
-This system was also used by some artists as a way to compose their paintings, in a more aesthetically pleasing way.
-Artists since who made use of this 'divine' proportion include da Vinci, Durer, Seurat, and Mondrian, as a way of dividing the canvas into compositional segments most pleasing to the eye.
+This system was also used by some artists as a way to compose their paintings in a more aesthetically pleasing way.
+Artists since who made use of this 'divine' proportion include da Vinci, Durer, Seurat, Vermeer and Mondrian, as a way of dividing the canvas into compositional segments most pleasing to the eye.

-In the Middle Ages, celtic art contained a combination of abstract and organic elements - with the 'animal' style and interlacing bands, at first symmetrical, and often in metalwork.
+In the Middle Ages, Celtic art contained a combination of abstract and organic elements - with the 'animal' style and interlacing bands, at first symmetrical, and used often in metalwork.
 It then spread to wood, stone and manuscript illumination.
 After the fall of Rome, Ireland's monasteries produced manuscripts to spread the word of God, which contained this elaborate embellishment, for example in the Book of Kells.
 There were strict rules of design - symmetry, connections of lines and images, color repetitions (they eschewed representational images, in preference to ornamental ones), and curvilinear movement.
 Book covers in Romanesque design were decorative and organic, also in the service of religion or politics.

 The first real design in art came in Italy at the end of the 13th century, in the painting of Giotto and others.
 There are hints of three dimensions in the figures, and in space, and in the architectural framework, and the beginnings of perspective.
 There was a new kind of pictorial space - and new pictorial unity, organized rather than casual.
 There were strong, simple forms, grouping of figures, shallow space, arranged with an inner coherence.
 Each composition was attuned to the emotional content of the work (the structure conveys meaning, as well as the subject matter).
 Perspective lines direct our eyes toward a focal point in the distance, and the surface of the painting becomes a window through which we perceive "real" space.
 There is also more realism, scenes of daily life, and a more secular approach.
 In around 1400, deep atmospheric space appeared in painting, although not in a formal sense.